Edokko

 The latter case is rare in reality, as the majority of the Edo/Tokyo population consists of the natives of other areas.
 Historically, Edokko almost exclusively refers to chōnin, the commoners.
 The majority of samurai in Edo were from the countryside, and Edokko satisfied themselves by looking down on them, referring them being yabo, the opposite of iki.
-About half of the Edo population was such samurai.
+About half of the Edo population were such samurai.

 An authority of Edo culture, Hinako Sugiura estimates 1.25% of Edo population was Edokko in the strict sense.

 From this form is also derived the word edochiano, the Italian-language demonym for people from Tokyo.